-Ashton Global has historically used ESG factors which are vital when valuing companies in emerging and frontier markets.
+Ashton Global uses ESG factors which are vital when valuing companies in emerging and frontier markets.
 While the focus was generally on corporate governance, environmental and social components have grown in importance to investors.
 These factors can have huge impacts on the future value of a firm.
 We utilize the Five Forces Model from Michael Porter when applying ESG analysis to our investments.

 Firms with high environmental, social, and governance (ESG) ratings are better at retaining customers and employees, cutting costs, and dealing with regulatory issues.
 These advantages are part of why we include ESG criteria in our investment decisions at Ashton Global.
 It is possible to focus on ESG without sacrificing returns.
 In fact, we have seen higher returns from companies with high ESG ratings.